BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

 #### Element position

 The flange of the heating element is flat, and your kettle wall is round.
-Hence the kettle wall will flatten when tightening the heat element locknut during installation.
+Hence the kettle wall will flatten when tightening the heating element locknut during installation.
 For a proper seal, the kettle wall should be able to flex a little.
-The edge where the kettle floor transitions into the side wall is very rigid.
-Install the heating element (center point / pilot hole) about 10cm (4in) above the kettle floor to allow for a proper flex of the kettle wall.
+The bend where the side wall transitions into the kettle bottom is very rigid.
+Install the heating element with the center point about 10cm (4in) above the kettle bottom to allow for a proper flex of the kettle wall.

-TODO: Elco foto maken vervlakte ketelwand, risico scheuren ketelwand noemen?
+TODO - Elco: foto maken vervlakte ketelwand.

 [HP47mm]: https://store.brewpi.com/mashing/tools/q-max-sheet-metal-hole-punch-47mm
 [HP32-5mm]: https://store.brewpi.com/mashing/tools/q-max-sheet-metal-hole-punch-32-5mm

 ## Operation

-In your brewing setup, the heating element will be used to ramp up the temperature of the mash / wort and keep it there for some time dependent on your receipt.
+In your brewing setup, the heating element will be used to ramp up the temperature of the mash / wort and keep it there for some time dependent on your recipe.
 For instance during mashing you typically want your mash temperature somewhere in the region of 65C (150F) for some 10s of minutes.
 To keep the mash at a steady temperature we will switch the element on for short periods of time to reduce its effective power.
 This technique is called Pulse Width Modulation (PWM).
 In this section we will show you what hardware you need, and how to connect it to your element and mains.
 The remainder of the control loop requires a controller and a temperature sensor.
 For the controller you can use the [BrewPi Spark](https://store.brewpi.com/temperature-control/brewpi-spark-3), temperature sensors can be found in the [store](https://store.brewpi.com/temperature-control/temperature-sensors).

-TODO: Elco, verwijzing naar informatie hoe de control loop te bouwen met de Spark?
+TODO - Elco: redigeren.

 ### Pulse Width Modulation

+Pulse Width Modulation is a technique to reduce the effective power of your heating element.
+Within a

+By pulsing the power to the heating element within a short time span of, for example, 4s.
+We can reduce the effective average power of the element.
+By modulating the pulse width, e.g. the element power-on time, we control the element
 With Pulse Width Modulation you switch the power to the heating element on for short times within a modulation period (pulse).
 By modifying the power-on-time (pulse width) you can control the effective power of the element, hence the name *Pulse Width Modulation*.
 Modulation schemes for 25, 50 and 75% effective power are shown in the figure below.
 Pulse width modulation works when the modulation period is much shorter than the process you want to control.
 Heating 10s of liters of water is a relatively slow process that takes 10s of seconds to minutes for an effective temperature change.
 A modulation period in the order of seconds (typically 4s) is fine to control the effective power of your heating element when brewing.

 ![PWM](../images/pwm.svg)